Ruswarp

 Ruswarp (/ˈrʌsəp/ RUS-əp) is a village in the civil parish of Whitby, in North Yorkshire, England.
 It is around 1.8 mi from Whitby, at the junction of the B1410 and B1416 roads, on the River Esk and the Esk Valley Line, with trains stopping at Ruswarp railway station.
 Originally it was called Risewarp (Old English hrīs wearp, c.
 1146) meaning 'silted land overgrown with brushwood'.

-Northern Rail serves the station and bus services connect the village to the surrounding area.
 The village is served by local shops including Jackson's of Ruswarp, and Colin Duck Grocer and Off-licence.
-There is a pub, the Bridge Inn, and a parish church, St Bartholomew.
+There is a pub, the Bridge Inn, and the redundant St Bartholomew's Church, Ruswarp.
 Primary education is catered for by Ruswarp Church of England primary school.
 There was a Post Office on the high street which closed down several years ago after losing the franchise, and is now converted into a private residence.

-Crossing the River Esk downstream is a railway viaduct, 120 feet high, built (using 5,250,000 bricks) to carry the Scarborough-to-Whitby line, which closed in 1965.
-The viaduct is now owned by Sustrans and carries "The Cinder Track", a footpath/cyclepath along the former Whitby-to-Scarborough railway line.
-The River Esk was used to power corn mills in the village but the last closed in 1962.
+The River Esk was used to power corn mills in the village but the last of these closed in 1962.
 The weir that was built to channel water into a mill race has been adapted to power a hydro-electric project on its southern bank.
 The Ruswarp Hydro project started generating electricity in December 2012.